kdwils/blog/content/posts/exposing-plex-with-caddy-and-tailscale-on-a-vps.md

 ## Use Case

 Sharing a Plex server with friends and family presents unique challenges.
-While sharing via Tailscale works for tech-savvy users, it becomes cumbersome when dealing with smart TVs or less technical users.

-This necessitated exposing Plex (and my cluster) to the internet.
-While I had successfully used Cloudflare tunnels for other services like [mealie](https://github.com/mealie-recipes/mealie), [argo-cd](https://github.com/argoproj/argo-cd), and [bluesky personal data server](/content/posts/selfhosting-bluesky-pds.md), potential TOS concerns led me to seek alternatives.

-## Use Case

-Sharing a Plex server with friends and family presents unique challenges.
 While sharing via Tailscale works for tech-savvy users, it becomes cumbersome when dealing with smart TVs or my not so technical parents.

-I had previously used Cloudflare tunnels to expose services like [mealie](https://github.com/mealie-recipes/mealie), [argo-cd](https://github.com/argoproj/argo-cd), and [bluesky personal data server](/content/posts/selfhosting-bluesky-pds.md).
+I had previously used Cloudflare tunnels to expose services like [mealie](https://github.com/mealie-recipes/mealie), [bluesky personal data server](/content/posts/selfhosting-bluesky-pds.md), and even this [blog](https://github.com/kdwils/homelab/blob/main/infra/cloudflared/configmap.yaml#L13-L14).
 However, potential TOS concerns with Plex led me to seek alternatives.

 Rather than port forwarding at home, I opted for a VPS solution with a public IP address that could communicate with my tailnet machines.